 Personal ID theft seems to get all the attention in the media, but it's probably a good thing for business owners and employees to remember that con artists aren't necessarily out to ruin people's lives.
 They simply want money.
 In other words, to them, stealing an identity is just business.
 And businesses have money.

-It's hard to nail down an average credit card limit for the average consumer, but a couple years ago, Experian, one of the three main credit bureaus, suggested it the average limit was $8,071.
+It's hard to nail down an average credit card limit for the average consumer, but a couple years ago, Experian, one of the three main credit bureaus, suggested that the average limit was $8,071.
 So let's say that you have $8,000 for a credit line.
 Well, your business might have a credit line of $80,000 - or far more.
 A criminal would be happy with your $8,000, but he or she likely to be far more excited to steal some or all of your $80,000.

 Michael Foguth doesn't need the reminder.
 He owns Foguth Financial Group, a retirement planning firm in Brighton, Mich..
 He has 11 employees and eight of them have business credit cards.